loranger32/yocm/README.md

 If one is found, the engine links it with the publication.
 If not, it marks the publication with an error, and you get the ability to inspect it with the GUI, and assign the zip code yourself with the publication on the screen.

 Currently, there are between 0 to 10 errors per day to fix, usually less than 5.
-And there is still room for improvement.
+Most of the time, the errors are due to :

+- a handwritten zip code
+- a badly scanned document
+- the zip code not being mentioned on the document

+And there little that can be done to overcome these issues.

 ## 4. Setup